manoafitnessfinder/manoafitnessfinder.github.io/index.md

 <p align="center"><img src="./images/M1-SignIn.PNG"></p>

-### Sign Up page (Coming soon)
+### Sign Up page
-For new users to create their account and add information to their profile.
+Allows new users to create accounts on Manoa Fitness Finder.
+Also prompts for basic user information which will contribute to their account.

 <p align="center"><img src="./images/M1-SignUp.PNG"></p>